wp-plugins/adrotate-switch/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.2.1 =
 * NOTE: Older versions of AdRotate (Pro) are no longer supported!
-* Support for AdRotate Pro 3.12.4 and newer
+* Support for AdRotate Pro 3.12.5 and newer
-* Support for AdRotate Free 3.11.2 and newer
+* Support for AdRotate Free 3.11.3 and newer
-* Support for 'Simple Ads Manager'

 == Screenshots ==